-Since publication of the first report card, we have expanded our leadership team and have been recruiting for this year’s Report Card.
-We already have students at over 50 medical schools starting the process at their institution in the USA, UK, Ireland and Canada.
-We will be publishing the 2020-2021 Planetary Health Report Card on World Earth Day, April 22nd, 2021.
+Since publication of the first report card, we have expanded our leadership team and increased the size of our initiative to include 62 medical schools in the USA, UK, Ireland and Canada in our second year.
+We published the 2020-2021 Planetary Health Report Card on World Earth Day, April 22nd, 2021.

-If you would like to form a team at your medical school or find out if there is an existing team, then please do get in touch, ideally by December 11th, 2020, in time for the final orientation and to give you sufficient time to complete the report card before the submission deadline.
+If you would like to form a team at your medical school or find out if there is an existing team, please get in touch!

 Sections of the Report Card

 Today’s medical students will be on the frontlines of tackling climate change’s impacts on human health.
 Therefore, it is critical that medical students are trained to understand the health effects of climate change, as well as planetary health more broadly.
 Topics like the changing geography of vector-borne diseases, the health consequences of air pollution, environmental health inequities, and disaster response principles must be part of every medical school’s core curriculum.

 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
 As leading health institutions with talented researchers and research resources, medical schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
 This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasized.